Updated: 8/31/20 | August 31st, 2020

-Is Madagascar safe?
+Is Madagascar Safe?

 When I was wandering around, I never once felt unsafe.
-I was more of a curiosity than anything ,since they see so few tourists, especially those not ensconced in a bus.
+I was more of a curiosity than anything else since they see so few tourists, especially those not ensconced in a bus.
 There are a lot of beggars, especially kids, and you have to just keep saying no and walking away.
 The taxi drivers here take no for an answer and no one really bugs you.

-That said, crime is rife throughout the country, and not one local I knew recommended going out after dark.
+That said, crime is rife throughout the country and not one local I knew recommended going out after dark.
 They don’t even do it.
 In fact, many hotels in the capital of Antananarivo hire escorts to take people from the hotel to bars or restaurants.

 During the day and, especially in smaller villages, walking around is perfectly fine.
 At night, I would use a lot more caution, especially in the capital.

-What are prices like?
+What are Prices Like?

 Though getting to the country is expensive, once you are there everything is incredibly cheap.
 Your money goes a long, long way in Madagascar.
 I went to a local market and spent 100 ARY on a spring roll.
 After realizing that there are 3,000 ARY to the dollar, that meant I had paid just three cents.
 As I was still hungry, I bought 15 more.